jayanders123/YoutubeToSpotifyPlaylistConversion/README.md

 # YoutubeToSpotifyPlaylistConversion
 This application converts a chosen youtube playlist into a spotify playlist

-So far only the following functions are fleshed out and fully functional:
+So far, only the following functions are fleshed out and fully functional in the main program file (CreatePlaylist.py):

      * get_youtube_videos()
      * create_spotify_playlist()